gsmainclusivetechlab/b4ll-callcentre/docs/voice/callcentre.md

 you will use to reach the call centre.
 Please read carefully the terms and conditions before testing this asset.

-import AlertButton from "../../src/frontend/AlertButton"
+import TermsButton from "../../src/frontend/TermsButton"

-<AlertButton /> <br/>
+<TermsButton /> <br/>

 <!-- <input type="checkbox" id="tc" name="tc"checked>  -->